OpenCHAMI/tutorial-2025/Readme.md

 1. Use the OpenCHAMI API to control the node identity and boot configuration of the diskless nodes
 1. Add OpenHPC to the cluster and set up slurm for a hello world job
 1. Update JWTs and rotate certs

+# Use cases

+1. Use `ochami` and a fake-discovery file to create nodes in smd and then get information about them through the cli.
+   - [ ] Document the fake-discovery file format and link to this tutorial
+   - [ ] Document how this is different with Magellan
+2. Use `ochami` to update group membership for nodes and set up bss parameters per group and then lookup boot characteristics of individual nodes.
+   - [ ] BSS may not currently support boot parameters per group.
+We need to check and possibly update.
+See [BSS Issue #50](https://github.com/OpenCHAMI/bss/issues/50)
+   - [ ] Without a BSS that understands groups, we may need to show through scripting how to get the MACs for all nodes in a group and set the boot information directly on each.
+   - [ ] Confirm that ochami command can support the bss group functionality once bss is fixed
+3. Use `ochami` to set cloud-init info for a group and use impersonation to confirm it at the node level.
+   - [ ] Create example cloud-config files for students to use. (in this repo?)
+4. Students should be able to configure three nodes as front-end, compute, and io with different configurations via groups
+5. Students should be able to create a new kubernetes image and switch from slurm to kubernetes via reboot of a node

 # Configuration